-The below article covers how you can set-up Echo devices to act as a baby monitor and it explores everything you need to know – along with some alternatives – but a summarized version of this article is available in the video below:
+The below article covers how you can set-up Echo devices to act as a baby monitor and it explores everything you need to know – along with some alternatives – but a summarized version of this article is available in my YouTube video on this topic:

 What you need for this is fairly straightforward:

 - An Amazon Echo device in the baby’s nursery (as the speaker/camera).
-This can be a device with or without video, depending on your preference.
+This can be a device with or without a screen, depending on your preference.